seanox/virtual-environment/startup/README.md

-The program expects in the current working directory or in the program directory a batch file of the same name with the file extension cmd that it starts with a minimized console window and then waits until the end of the batch script.
+The program expects in the current working directory or in the program directory a batch file of the same name with the file extension cmd that it starts with a hidden console window and then waits until the end of the batch script.

-If the startup program is renamed, this also affects the name of the expected batch script.
+Renaming the startup program also changes the expected name of the batch script.

-Arguments are also supported and passed to the batch script.
+Command-line arguments are supported and passed to the batch script.

 # System Requirement
 - Microsoft Windows 10 or higher